N3b3x/hf-espidf-project-tools/docs/getting-started/configuration/index.md

 # Configuration Guide

-This guide explains how to configure the HardFOC ESP32 CI Tools for your specific project needs.
+This guide explains how to configure the HardFOC ESP-IDF CI Tools for your specific project needs.

 ## 📋 Overview

-The HardFOC ESP32 CI Tools use a centralized configuration system that allows you to:
+The HardFOC ESP-IDF CI Tools use a centralized configuration system that allows you to:

 - **Define applications** and their build requirements
 - **Specify ESP-IDF versions** for testing